What is required? What needs to be done? What steps must be taken?

-Ergo: after consulting with a number of technically-savvy Arconauts I can suggest, pace completion of the elaborate plans for the long-anticipated greenhouse with heat-duct tunnels to conduct its hot air into all the Old Town's various apartments, classrooms, work and social spaces:
+Ergo: after consulting with a number of technically-savvy Arconauts I have a suggestion, pace completion of the elaborate plans for the long-anticipated greenhouse with heat-duct tunnels to conduct its hot air into all the Old Town's various apartments, classrooms, work and social spaces:

 Upgrading the existing electrical system to accommodate a new solar array surely can help revitalize the workshop program by attracting people looking to receive credit hours towards their trade certifications: Supervision by AZ-licensed electricians can be arranged by the Workshop Coordinator's team.
 Ditto would-be plumbers, should use of hot water heat in under-the-floor pipes be elected.
 In fact, I don't doubt the array of opportunities will be considerable since all manner of would-be tradespeople will profit from such modest expansion of the experiential learning opportunities that Arcosanti has long championed.

 Solar cells are readily available commercially.
 Nowadays they can even be home-built/locally manufactured.
-(Develop a new business for Arcosanti?
+Develop a new business for Arcosanti?
 Capitalize on its talent?
 Develop an administrative system for ongoing material investment returns for "sweat equity"?

 Just sayin' - ya know? - is all I'm doin' here, folks.
 That's all.
-It's easy to get caught up in what didn't happen, what hasn't worked; it's easy to get caught up in spinning your wheels trying to reinvent the wheel.
+It's easy to get caught up in what didn't happen, what hasn't worked.
+It's easy to get caught up in spinning your wheels, trying to reinvent the wheel.
 But you don't have to stay stuck, as the Nearling thesis says.
 The strategy I'm proposing here can give new life to the Arcosanti Workshop program.
 Its cost-benefit will be both immediate and compelling.

 One challenge at a time, friends.
 One challenge at a time.
-"START WHERE YOU ARE."